z4cH3r/Discord-Webhook-Form/README.md

 - value="" is entered below the title.

 ## Notes
-- Form returns back with ever index.php?r=success or index.php?r=error.
+- Form returns back with ever ?r=success or ?r=error.
 - No backend form verification, users could add new form inputs.
 That shouldn't really matter because they will just be posted with the message and nothing malicious could be done.

 ## Preview